Child Custody Lawyer in Appleton

 • Consent to join the military

-Joint legal custody means that both parents will have an equal say when making important decisions for the child.
-This sometimes requires the two parties to work together.
-Joint physical placement means that the child will spend an approximately equal amount of time with each of their parents.
-If the parents are not married at the time of birth and paternity is not quickly established, it is presumed that the mother has sole custody until paternity is established.
+Joint legal custody requires parents to cooperate when making important decisions.
+Joint physical placement means the child spends a relatively equal amount of time with each parent.
+If parents are unmarried at the time of the child’s birth and paternity has not been established, Wisconsin law presumes the mother has sole custody until paternity is legally confirmed.

-Sole Custody
+Sole Custody and Visitation in Appleton

 • The other parent is unable to perform parenting duties

-• The existing circumstances make joint custody very difficult
+• The circumstances make joint custody impractical

-Child Custody Modifications
+Child Custody Modifications in Appleton, Wisconsin

 Our Child Custody Attorneys in Appleton Can Help with Your Case